Vera Zvonareva: 2007: Second injury

-2008: Back into top 10, Olympic bronze and WTA Tour Championships final
+2008: Back to top 10, Olympic bronze, WTA Finals finalist

 Zvonareva began the year by losing to wildcard Marina Erakovic, then ranked world No. 153, at Auckland, and then reached the final of the Hobart International.
 She did not play the final against Eleni Daniilidou because of an ankle injury, and this injury also forced her to retire in her first-round match at the Australian Open against Ai Sugiyama, trailing 3–6, 1–1.

 She then reached the final of the Tier I Qatar Open in Doha, beating Dinara Safina, Sybille Bammer, and Li Na along the way.
 In the final against world No. 5 and fourth-seeded Maria Sharapova, Zvonareva lost in three sets.
 In March, at the Bangalore Open, Zvonareva lost in the quarterfinals to Venus Williams.
 Zvonareva then reached the quarterfinals of the Tier I Pacific Life Open in Indian Wells, before losing to eventual champion Ana Ivanovic, 1–6, 4–6.
 Two weeks later, Zvonareva reached the semifinals of the Tier I Miami Open in Key Biscayne, where she lost to fourth seed Jelena Janković, 1–6, 4–6.

 On clay, Zvonareva then reached her third final overall and second Tier I final of the year at the Charleston Cup.
 En route to the final, she defeated world No. 5, Jelena Janković, and world No. 8, Elena Dementieva, the first time in her career that she beat two top-10 players in the same tournament.
 In the final, she lost to fifth seed Serena Williams in three sets.
 In May, Zvonareva won her first WTA title in nearly two years.
 At the Tier IV ECM Prague Open, Zvonareva defeated third seed Victoria Azarenka in the final.
 This was her sixth career singles title.
 She then lost to Venus Williams in the third round of the Tier I Italian Open, and to Dementieva in the fourth round of the French Open.

 On grass court, Zvonareva lost her first match at the Eastbourne International and her second-round match against Tamarine Tanasugarn at Wimbledon.